 “I never learned anything from a match that I won.” ~ Bobby Jones

-“It’s not what happens to you on the golf course that matters, it’s how you respond to what happens that will determine how good a player you become.” ~Some Wise Arse Golfer
+“It’s not what happens to you on the golf course that matters, it’s how you respond to what happens that will determine how good a player you become.” ~ Wise Arse Golfer

-The best thing we can do is give every shot our best intention and manage our reactions.
+The best thing we can do is give every shot our best intention and respond, not react.
 To play our best golf, we need a steady disposition: even the slightest bad reaction to a shot can make you tense and affect the next.
-It’s also important to remember that mistakes indirectly make you a better player.
+It’s also important to remember that mistakes make you a better player.
+Don’t be afraid to fail.
 If you can learn from your mistakes, you can become a better player each time you play.
 Take positives from them and move on quickly.

-Try these techniques to calm your mind if you’re disappointed with a shot or bad hole:
+Try these things in your post shot routine if you’re disappointed with a shot or bad hole:

 Look up to the sky: the sheer magnitude of the open space above will quickly make you realize the insignificance of what just happened.